ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 ### Social Impact of Dataset

+"The development of automatic systems to support the quality assessment of scientific texts can facilitate the work of editors and referees of scientific publications and, at the same time, be of value for researchers to obtain feedback that can lead to improve the communication of their results...Aspects such as the argumentative structure of the text are key when analyzing its effectiveness with respect to its communication objectives (Walton and Walton, 1989)." (p.
+41)

+"Being able to extract not only what is being stated by the authors of a text but also the reasons they provide to support it can be useful in multiple applications, ranging from a finegrained analysis of opinions to the generation of abstractive summaries of texts." (p.
+41)

 Please discuss some of the ways you believe the use of this dataset will impact society.

 The statement should include both positive outlooks, such as outlining how technologies developed through its use may improve people's lives, and discuss the accompanying risks.
 These risks may range from making important decisions more opaque to people who are affected by the technology, to reinforcing existing harmful biases (whose specifics should be discussed in the next section), among other considerations.